TeeYeeRen3747/CloudApp/README.md

 #### :paperclip: Step 6 : Documentation

+README.md and UsageManual.md are prepare in Github purposely for reader to understand this project and get to know how this app functions.

 ### :computer: Tools we used to implement the app

 #### 1. MIT App Inventor